crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 =============================================================
 Good news!
 This week we will start writing some code!
 This assignment is designed to be a crash-course to get you up to speed on the level of Python you will need to know in order to do the remainder of the assignments.
 For those of you that already know Python, great.
 For those that do not, its easiest to learn by doing, so please start early so we can help you get on board.
 You want to spend the semester focusing on the crowdsourcing and machine learning, not the indenting and semicoloning.

-The majority of the assignment will focus on teaching you Python by walking you through building a simple machine learning classifier.
-The deliverables for this assignment will be :

-1. Your script, bootcamp.py, which should contain your code for training and running your classifier on the provided data.
-2. Your answers to the questions [here]().
+The only deliverable for this assignment will be your script, bootcamp.py.
+Running your script should print the answers to each of the questions in part 4 the tutorial, separated by a single blank line.
+You will submit your code via turnin on the eniac machines.
+If you have not used turnin before, you can follow the instructions [here](https://alliance.seas.upenn.edu/~cis520/wiki/index.php?n=Resources.HomeworkSubmission).
+Our class will be nets213 and the assignment is python-bootcamp.

-You do not need to turn in anything for the first 3 sections, but you will need to read through them and do the exercises so that you can let us know ASAP if you are having trouble before we start on the real coding assignments.
+You do not need to turn in anything for the first 3 sections, but you should read to read through them and walk through the exercises so that you can let us know if you are having trouble.

 ###1.
 The basics: variables and data structures